Thomas H. Shriver: Career

 Shriver enlisted in the Confederate States Army on June 28, 1863, at the age of seventeen, as General Stuart's cavalry passed by.
 He took part in the Battle of Gettysburg and cavalry engagements after the retreat of the army to Northern Virginia after the battle.
 In the last year, Shriver was detailed as a student of the Virginia Military Institute and became a member of the cadet corps and participated in the Battle of New Market.
 On May 15, 1865, Shriver surrendered and returned to Baltimore.
 In 1882, Shriver would receive a diploma from Virginia Military Institute for his participation in the Battle of New Market.

 Shriver worked in a variety of occupations, including clerical positions, traveling salesman, farmer, miller and banker.
 With his brother Benjamin F. Shriver, he owned and operated B. F. Shriver Company of Carroll County, a cannery of fruits and vegetables.
 In 1904, the company was incorporated and Shriver became the president.

 Shriver was a Democrat.
-From 1878 to 1880, Shriver served as a member of the Maryland House of Delegates.
-From 1884 to 1886, he served as a member of the Maryland Senate.
+From 1878 to 1882, Shriver served as a member of the Maryland House of Delegates, representing Carroll County.
+From 1884 to 1886, he served as a member of the Maryland Senate, representing Carroll County.
 In 1888, he was appointed as deputy collector of the Port of Baltimore.
-In 1908, Shriver was delegate to the Democratic National Convention.
+In 1908, Shriver was a delegate to the Democratic National Convention.

 Personal life

 Shriver was a Roman Catholic.
 He had a home in Union Mills and would often host his friend, Cardinal James Gibbons.
 Shriver was given the title "general" due to his service on the staffs of Governors Henry Lloyd and Elihu Emory Jackson.

 Shriver married Elizabeth R. Lawson on February 16, 1880.
 They had four children: Hilda, Joseph N., Robert T. and William H. Shriver.
 Shriver died on December 31, 1916, at his home in Union Mills.
+His grandson Sargent Shriver helped to establish the Peace Corps and was the Democratic nominee for Vice President in 1972.